Contribution Guidelines

 Other anchors apart from ^ caret and $ dollar exist, such as \A, \G, and \Z in PCRE.
 CRS strongly discourages the use of other anchors for the following reasons:

-• Not all regular expression engines support all anchors and the OWASP Core Rule Set should be compatible with as many regular expression engines as possible.
+• Not all regular expression engines support all anchors and OWASP CRS should be compatible with as many regular expression engines as possible.

 • Their function is sometimes not trivial.